-Here is where you should be creating a personal connection by telling the prospect how you’ve found them and why you’re emailing them.
+Here is where you should be creating a personal connection by telling the prospect how you’ve found them and why you’re cold emailing them.
 In the example above, the email writer failed to create a personal connection – the beginning is very salesy and doesn’t trigger trust from the side of the receiver.
 There is no point of reference and no connection is built with the prospect.

 Furthermore, never say “I hope you’re doing well” to a stranger.
 Nobody does that.
 You already wasted the prospect’s time with that sentence because he doesn’t know what you’re talking about.

 In this email, the prospect probably feels lost completely right after the first paragraph.
-The person sending the email speaks about a solution that allows him to engage global customers in just 5 seconds.
+The person sending the cold email speaks about a solution that allows him to engage global customers in just 5 seconds.
 First of all, he should have introduced himself/ herself, explain why they’re reaching out, how they found the prospect, etc. The text is very salesy and focuses only on the solution, not at all on the prospect’s problems and challenges

 5. Bolding text